ioos/bio_mobilization_workshop/_episodes/04-create-schema.md

 {: .solution}

 > ## Extended Measurement or Fact Extension
-> Trick question.
-Nothing is *required* from the OBIS perspective but if you are using this extension then `eventID` is required to be able to link the extension back to the Event core.
+> Nothing is *required* from the OBIS perspective but if you are using this extension then `eventID` is required to be able to link the extension back to the Event core.
 You can also use `occurrenceID` to link to occurrence records in the Occurrence core or extension.
 See [here](https://rs.gbif.org/extension/obis/extended_measurement_or_fact.xml) for all potential fields in the extension and what goes in them.
 See below of the most relevant terms to be included in the eMoF table.
 >
 > | Darwin Core Term | Definition | Comment | Example |
 > |------------------|------------------------------------|---------------------------------------|-----------------|